cmjagtap/Spring-boot-Login-Dashboard/README.md

 - ##### Task done:

-	Login validation from mysql database.
+	- Login validation from mysql database.
-	Register new user and store data into database.
+	- Register new user and store data into database.
-	After login dashboard created.
+	- After login dashboard created.
-	Login user can update records.
+	- Login user can update records.
-	User can delete account.
+	- User can delete account.

 - ##### Build:

   First you need to set up database details in file `/src/main/resources/application/.properties`.
-  Install `Maven` dependancies using terminal type `mvn clean install` from root directory of 		project
+  Install `Maven` dependancies using terminal type `mvn clean install` from root directory of project.

 - ##### Executing the application (run the server):

-  Type `mvn spring-boot:run` on terminal to execute application. then open browser and navigate to `http://localhost:8080/welcome`
+  Type `mvn spring-boot:run` on terminal to execute application. then open browser and navigate to `http://localhost:8080/welcome` .

 - ##### Clean project: